Muldec/stash-wiki/Scraping-configuration.md

+# Deprecation notice
+This wiki page should be considered deprecated.
+The [manual page](https://github.com/stashapp/stash/blob/develop/ui/v2.5/src/docs/en/Scraping.md) should be considered as the up to date documentation for scraping.
+Changes to the documentation should be made via pull request.

+# Scraping Configuration

 As of develop release 5078402, custom scraping of performer and scene details is now supported.

 By default, Stash looks for scraper configurations in the `scrapers` sub-directory of the directory where the stash `config.yml` is read.
 This will either be the `$HOME/.stash` directory or the current working directory.